lelayf/tidytabs/README.md

 Each window is identified by the title of its first tab, or the title of the window itself if it has no tabs.

 That's it.

+## Install

+Drag and drop tidytabs.crx on your extensions page in Chrome (Options > Tools > Extensions).